Mental Health and NJ Law Regarding Involuntary Commitments

 How Does New Jersey Determine if Someone is Dangerous to Property?

 New Jersey uses the same test as it does to determine if someone is dangerous to others: is there a “substantial likelihood” that the person will “cause serious property damage in the reasonably foreseeable future”, taking into account “a person’s history, recent behavior, and any recent act, threat or serious psychiatric deterioration.”
-The statutory legal definition of “dangerous to others” is that by reason of mental illness there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause serious property damage within the reasonably foreseeable future.
+The statutory legal definition of “dangerous to others or property” is that by reason of mental illness there is a substantial likelihood that the person will inflict serious bodily harm upon another person or cause serious property damage within the reasonably foreseeable future.
 This determination shall take into account a person’s history, recent behavior, and any recent act, threat, or serious psychiatric deterioration.
 (N.J.S.A.
 30:4-27.2i).

 How Will a Person be Treated if They are a Danger to Self or Others?